KabirYusuf/levelUpCCVerification-BE/ReadMe.md

 # Credit Card Validation Backend

-The Credit Card Validation Backend is a Java Spring Boot application designed by Yusuf Kabir Adekunle.
+The Credit Card Validation Backend is a Java Spring Boot application designed by Yusuf Kabir Adekunle, email: kabiryusuf2307@gmail.com.
 It provides a RESTful API for validating credit card information.
 The application uses Java 17, Spring Boot 3.1.3, and follows Test-Driven Development (TDD) principles with JUnit 5.9.3 for testing functionality.

 **Prerequisites:**
 - Java 17 or higher